andrelom/jiraiya/README.md

 # Jiraiya

-Software designed to assist in analyzing Jira tickets and serilize them into local files.
+A tool designed to crawl Jira tickets and export them as local files in JSON and Markdown formats.

 ## Command Line